fuseio/docs/fuseswap/bridge-fuse-erc20-tokens.md

 **Step 1:**

-Navigate to www.fuseswap.com .
-The interface will look like as shown below
+Navigate to [https://fuseswap.com](https://fuseswap.com).
+The interface will look like as shown below.

 ![](../.gitbook/assets/0%20%286%29.png)